 The truth is that most people know how to plan a healthy diet; they just don’t do it.
 The really cool thing about eating mindfully and with purpose is that it’s not all centered on denying yourself favorite foods or measuring out portions.
 Mindful Eating starts with preparing the food.
 Some people take it to the extreme of growing their own fruits and vegetables and keeping chickens and goats or cows so that they can start meditating on the food they eat before and during the preparation process.
 If you want to go to those levels, feel free, but you don’t have to be a farmer to improve your eating habits and lose weight.

-Those who visit the local grocery to buy food can begin their mindful eating weight loss plan by paying focused attention to the steps they take in preparing any of the food they eat.
+Those who buy their food instead of raising it can begin their mindful eating weight loss plan by paying focused attention to the steps they take in preparing any of the food they eat.
 Notice textures, be aware of sounds and smells and take care in dishing food up for serving, even if you’re eating lunch alone at your desk.

 Why It Works

 Even when you know how to do something, it always helps to know why it works.
 In the case of eating mindfully, it works as a weight loss plan mostly because it gives your body time to communicate.
 Web MD says that it takes about 20 minutes for your brain to recognize that you are full.
 That’s why it’s easy to overeat to the point of discomfort if you’re famished.
 Eating slowly allows you time to recognize when you’re full, but you’ll also feel full longer.
 Additionally, taking the time to chew your food is healthier for you.
-According to the Institute of Food Technologies, food (specifically almonds in one study) that is chewed 40 times is better absorbed and utilized by the body.
+According to a Purdue University study, food (specifically almonds in one study) that is chewed 40 times is better absorbed and utilized by the body.
 What’s more, a study published on PLOS.org found that slow eating and increased chewing prevents diabetes.

 So there it is: the diet and weight loss plan you’ve been looking for.
 The one that doesn’t tell you to stop eating the things you love or to cut out entire food groups.
 The advice is simple and worth following if it means you can have your cake and eat it, too.
 So, here is the official challenge to do your own research and see how Mindful Eating affects you.
 When you take the time to eat mindfully, you’ll eat less, feel more satisfied for longer and will actually enjoy your food.
 How awesome would it be to gain a healthy relationship with food and lose weight at the same time?